Maanagaram: Production

 In April 2015, actor Sundeep Kishan began working on the project with writer and director Lokesh Kanagaraj, produced by S. R. Prabhu's production house Potential Studios.
 Sundeep had earlier expressed an interest in producing the film himself, but later became busy with other commitments.
 Lokesh had previously worked as a director in Karthik Subbaraj's anthology film project, Aviyal (2016), in which his short film Kalam was included.
 The story was discussed with associate directors Maharajothi, Krisha, Archana and Gopi, titled Maanagaram and promoted as a dark comedy thriller.
 Actor Sri and Regina Cassandra were signed on to play other lead roles, with filming beginning later that month.
 Actors Charle and Munishkanth were subsequently signed and the project was completed by September 2015.
 The film was revealed to be based on hyperlink cinema with Regina's role constant throughout the film.
 The film was shot and completed within a period of 46 days.
 Potential Studios began promoting the film in February 2016, but later postponed efforts until early 2017 to get a better date for a theatrical release.

 Music

 The film's score and soundtrack were composed by Javed Riaz.
-The album was released on 22 August 2016 as part of Madras Day celebrations.
-Riaz previously collaborated with Kanagaraj for a segment in Aviyal.
+The album was released on 22 August 2016.
+Riaz previously collaborated with Lokesh Kanagaraj for a segment in Aviyal.
 A writer from The Hindu called the song "Yendi Unna Pidikkuthu" as the album's highlight and added that "The song’s guitar-layered melody builds steadily, banking on Karthik’s vocal dexterity, even taking on a fantastic celtic sound midway and moving on to a punchy, highly-rhythmic interlude".